-The previous studies related to income inequality in Yogyakarta Province analyzed poverty on income inequality (Dewi & Rachmawatie, 2020) or growth on income inequality separately (Suryani & Woyanti).
-Those previous studies analyze separately the relationship between variables, which is it was seen in one way relationship.
-Meanwhile, this study sees the relationship among them as a simultaneous relationship that is interrelated with each other (two-way direction).
+Prior studies related to income inequality in Yogyakarta Province analysed poverty on income inequality (Dewi & Rachmawatie, 2020) or growth on income inequality separately (Suryani & Woyanti).
+These earlier investigations examined the relationships between the variables in isolation, which revealed a one-way link.
+However, this study views the interaction between them as an ongoing, interconnected relationship (two-way direction).
 In addition, this study about income inequality in Yogyakarta using the PGI (Poverty-Growth-Inequality) Triangle Model is still limited.

 Therefore, the novelties of this study are the use of the PGI model in the analysis and see the simultaneous relationship between variables.
 This study provides a new perspective on the relationship between income inequality, economic growth, and poverty in Yogyakarta Province.
-This study's writing is organized as follows.
-Section 2 discusses the research methodology, which is linked to the relevant analytical techniques and the model used.
-The empirical results and discussion of the chosen model will be presented in Section 3 and section 4 concludes with the policy implications and recommendations for the government.
+This study's writing is organised as follows.
+The study approach connected to the pertinent analytical methods and the model used are discussed in Section 2.
+Section 3 will give the empirical findings and a discussion of the selected model, and Section 4 will conclude with recommendations for government action.

 Research Method